A Boutique Law Firm in Texas

 By working with our knowledgeable attorney, you can gain clarity on your rights and options, and navigate the divorce process with confidence.

-Contact us at Law Office of Lauren Cain, we advise and represent people seeking to modify their divorce orders.
+Contact the Law Office of Lauren Cain, we advise and represent people seeking to modify their divorce orders.
 With more than 20 years of experience, our lawyer knows the court’s preferences.
 We also advocate for people who wish to oppose their former spouses’ modification proposals.

 Can I modify child custody arrangements after my divorce is finalized?